 CAUTION: tDCS is limited by Federal (or United States) law to investigational use only.

 tDCS- Limited Total Energy (tDCS-LTE) is an exclusive neuromodulation technology developed by Soterix Medical Inc. Invented at The City College of New York, tDCS-LTE is the only tDCS technology optimized for robust low-energy Transcranial Direct Current Stimulation. tDCS-LTE is under investigation in susceptible populations and is made possible through a proprietary adaptive stimulation limiting the voltage and power required for tDCS.
 It is the only non-invasive neuromodulation technology further optimized for robust deployment in a wide variety of environments including emergency medicine, home-use, etc.

-SMI was formed to develop and deploy innovative medical treatments focused on neuropsychiatric and neurological disorders and rehabilitation.
-Founded in 2008, SMI is the world leader in clinical trials for noninvasive neuromodulation working with over 150 medical centers in the US and worldwide.
-SMI has licensed and developed a comprehensive intellectual property portfolio that includes High-Definition transcranial Direct Current Stimulation (HD-tDCS), Limited Total Energy tDCS (LTE-tDCS), and Neurotargeting.
+Soterix Medical Inc. was formed to develop and deploy innovative medical therapies.
+Founded in 2008, SMI is the world leader in clinical trials for non-invasive neuromodulation working with over 150 medical centers in the US and worldwide.
+Click here for a full listing of Soterix Medical clinical trials.
+SMI has licensed and developed a comprehensive intellectual property portfolio that includes High-Definition transcranial Direct Current Stimulation (HD-tDCS), innovative tDCS technologies, and Neurotargeting.
 From the most targeted non-invasive clinical systems to the most portable units, Soterix Medical provides clinicians and patients with unique and adaptable solutions.
 Ongoing Phase I, II, IIb, and III trials use investigational devices that are regulated/limited by US or Federal law.
-SMI is proudly based in New York City with international distributors in all major markets.